kolik95/Steganography/README.md

-A text hiding program written in .NET Core & .NET Framework
+A program to hide text within an image written in C# targeting .NET Framework